qorix-group/process_description/process/process_areas/change_management/guidance/change_management_reqs.rst

    is provided by the user.
 For all requirements following attributes shall be mandatory:

    .. needtable:: Overview mandatory change request attributes
-      :filter: "mandatory" in tags and "attribute" in tags and "chm" in tags  and is_external == False
+      :filter: "mandatory" in tags and "attribute" in tags and "change_management" in tags  and is_external == False
       :style: table
       :columns: title
       :colwidths: 30